Chiefs slog their way past beat-up Rams for 26-10 victory – KION546

 INJURIES

-Rams: OLs Brian Allen (thumb) and Ty Nsekhe (ankle) along with WR Allen Robinson II (ankle) were inactive. … WR Lance McCutcheon (shoulder) left in the fourth quarter.
+Rams: OLs Brian Allen (thumb) and Ty Nsekhe (ankle) were inactive.
+WR Lance McCutcheon (shoulder) also left the game.

 Chiefs: RG Joe Thuney (ankle) was inactive, ending his streak of 107 consecutive starts.
 FS Juan Thornhill (calf) also was inactive. … CB L’Jarius Sneed cleared the concussion protocol after taking a hit to the head in the second quarter.